BLMS Supplemental Guidelines

 This policy applies to all ISD-provided devices and technology, whether used on or off campus.
 In addition, it will be applied to any personal devices, when used on the school campus.

 Digital Citizenship.
-Users of District Technology will exhibit good digital citizenship by conducting themselves appropriately and following the BARKS as part of the school’s expectations of positive behaviors:
+Users of District Technology will exhibit good digital citizenship by conducting themselves appropriately and following the BARKS as part of the school’s expectations of positive behaviors.
+The school and District monitor technology use in a variety of ways, including automated word monitoring software and/or teacher visibility of screens within the classroom.
+Students are expected to:

 Be Accountable: